fcarella/flutter_docker_image/README.md

     flutter build apk --release
     ```
 4. The final APK will be located on your host machine at: `hello_world/build/app/outputs/flutter-apk/app-release.apk`.

-## 🧠 Understanding the Magic (The Big Picture)

-*   **Docker (`fcarella/flutter-fedora:latest`)**: This is the pre-built image from Docker Hub.
-It's a blueprint that contains Fedora Linux, Flutter, and the Android tools.

-*   **Docker Compose (`docker-compose.yml`)**: This is a simple configuration file that tells Docker *how* to run the image.
-It's our "easy button" that sets up the volume mounting (to sync our files) and the networking (to talk to the emulator).

-*   **Dev Containers (`devcontainer.json`)**: This file is the bridge between VS Code and Docker.
-It tells the "Dev Containers" extension to launch the `flutter-dev` service from our compose file and automatically install the Flutter & Dart extensions *inside the container* for a rich language experience.

-This setup gives you the best of both worlds: a clean, consistent, and powerful Linux build environment, combined with the convenience and power of your favorite code editor running on your native OS.

 Happy coding